Mad About Berries

 rosemary 2

 Once the roots are developed, the rosemary can be planted either in containers or outdoors.
 Rosemary is a wonderful plant that adapts to most growing conditions and is pretty hardy.
 It has no problem with limestone, snow, seaside, high temperatures, and any kind of soil.
-However, it grows to its best in a warm to a hot and fairly dry climate.
+However, it grows to its best in a warm to hot and fairly dry climate.

 The grower should first decide whether they want to grow rosemary in pots or as a shrub in the garden.
 Rosemary can even be trained as a pleasantly scented hedge.
 If the climate is cool, containers may be the best option because they can be brought in if required.

 For planting in the garden, the cutting should be potted once so as to help it develop more roots and gain vigor before being planted outside.
-Then soil should be chosen that drains well.
+Then, soil should be chosen that drains well.
 If the soil is waterlogged, there can be root rot.
 The more alkaline the soil, the more fragrant the plant will become.

 Thus, if the soil is too acidic, some lime should be dug in.
 The preferred soil pH is between 6.0 and 7.0.